robdjeff/eagles/README.md

 most probable Age (Myr) =   20.7 +   9.2/-  15.9
 median log (Age/yr) = 7.095
 median Age (Myr) =   12.4

+and produce the output files

+*  output_prob.pdf       - plot of the combined age probability distribution
+*  output_iso.pdf        - plot of the data and best-fit isochrone in the EW vs Teff plane
+*  output_pos.csv        - combined posterior probability distribution for the dataset
+*  output.csv            - summary results for the three stars and result for the cluster

   # Contact
   To register an interest, request clarifications or report bugs - email r.d.jeffries@keele.ac.uk